Bretton Woods

 Book notes: Harry White and the American creed, by James Boughton

-This book offers a deeper understanding of the IMF founder, but fails to resolve espionage charges
+This book offers a deeper understanding of the hugely influential IMF founder and his work, but fails to resolve espionage charges

 Book notes: Imagining the Fed, by Nicolas Thompson